AnastasiosPas/AnastasiosPas/README.md

 - 👀 I’m interested in finding a web developer's position in Amsterdam.

-- 🌱 I’m currently learning full stack development with Javascript.
+- 🌱 I am working on full stack development with Javascript.

 - 📫 How to reach me ... well, through github, it is ideal :)